 Filling an inexpensive plastic kiddie pool with ice and water is the perfect cool down for a dog.
 Your pup will have so much fun chasing toys and relaxing in their new personal playground.
 Plus, the kids will want to join in on the fun!

-A pet bunny or hampster can get pretty hot in a cage that sits by the window.
+A pet bunny can get pretty hot in a cage that sits by the window or in an outdoor hutch.
 To keep your furry friend cool and hopping happily, freeze a full water bottle and secure the lid on top before placing the bottle in your pet's cage.
 Your bunny will thank you as they snuggle up next to it when the sun is beating down.

 If you want to keep your pets occupied and refreshed, this frozen treat bowl is perfect.
-Take a mix of big and small toys and freeze them in a water and chicken stock mixture.
+Freeze kibble or treats in a water and chicken stock mixture and let them go to town.
 The chicken flavor will keep them interested until they get to the good stuff.
 Just be sure to keep this one outside so it's not melting all over your carpet!

 These look good enough for us to eat!
 Well, minus the rawhide popsicle stick.
 This yummy mixture of fruit will have your dog's tail wagging as soon as they come out of the freezer.
 Feel free to add your pup's favorite goodies into the mix for an extra-special treat.